 The Chesapeake Conservation Corps places young adults (ages 18-25) with nonprofit organizations or government agencies to work fulltime in the environmental field for a one-year term of paid service.
-The Corps provides young professionals with experience, leadership and professional development training, mentorship, and a support network of young environmental professionals.
-Positions offered by host organizations are in the fields of environmental restoration, community engagement, environmental education, sustainable agriculture, energy conservation, and forestry.
+The Corps provides young professionals with experience, leadership and professional development training, mentorship, and a support network with other young environmentalists.
+Positions offered by host organizations are in the fields of environmental restoration, community engagement, environmental education, climate change, sustainable agriculture, energy conservation, and forestry.

 The Chesapeake Bay Trust anticipates placing 35-40 Corps Members with nonprofit organizations and government agencies throughout Maryland and the Chesapeake Bay to work full-time for a stipend-support year of service ($20,000) from August 17, 2021 to August 16, 2022.

-There is a Diversity Fellowship opportunity to assist Corps Members with the financial challenge of a stipend year of service in the Corps.
-The Diversity Fellowship provides an additional $5,000 to 4 Corps Members who demonstrate financial need and identify with an underserved group including but not limited to the list that is provided in the Application Package.
-The goal of the Diversity Fellowship is to increase access to the Corps allowing more young individuals to make the choice to apply an easier one financially.
-To learn more about this opportunity click on the 2021 Diversity Fellowship Application Package button below.
+There is a Equity Fellowship opportunity to assist Corps Members with the financial challenge of a stipend year of service in the Corps.
+The Equity Fellowship provides an additional $5,000 to 4 Corps Members who demonstrate financial need and identify with an underserved group including but not limited to the list that is provided in the Application Package.
+The goal of the Equity Fellowship is to increase access to the Corps allowing more young individuals to make the choice to apply an easier one financially.
+To learn more about this opportunity click on the “Equity Fellowship Application:” panel below.

 - Corps Members will be age 18 to 25 at the start of the program.